vakodrazan/trezor-suite/docs/features/protocols/coin_handler.md

 ### Desktop app - macOS

-In terminal `open -a Xcode ~/Library/Preferences/com.apple.LaunchServices/com.apple.launchservices.secure.plist` and delete `bitcoin` handler.
+Delete desktop app and use terminal `open -a Xcode ~/Library/Preferences/com.apple.LaunchServices/com.apple.launchservices.secure.plist`.
+Find and delete `bitcoin` handler.
+If it still wants to open a desktop app.
+Find all occurrences of `Trezor Suite.app` and delete them, even the `.dmg` files in `suite-desktop/build-electron`.